powsybl/powsybl-incubator/pypowsybl-core/README.md

 JDK is expected to be available in the $PATH.

+A loadflow integration package (pypowsybl-hades2 or pypowsybl-open-loadflow) must be installed.
-A loadflow must be configured, for the demo to run: please ref. to powsybl's documentation to learn how to configure it (e.g. with a $HOME/.itools/config.yml file).
+The corresponding loadflow must be configured for the demo to run: please ref. to powsybl's documentation to learn how to configure it (e.g. with a $HOME/.itools/config.yml file).